Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Evaluation

 \section{Evaluation}

-In this chapter, we evaluate the UnScenE method for extracting relevant urban traffic scenarios using the inD dataset~\cite{Bock.2020} as well as the Silicon Valley Intersections dataset~(sv dataset)~\cite{levelXdata.2020Accessed:Jan.282022}.
+In this chapter, the method for extracting relevant urban traffic scenarios is evaluated using the inD dataset~\cite{Bock.2020} as well as the Silicon Valley Intersections dataset (sv dataset)~\cite{levelXdata.2020}.
 Some process steps are evaluated for the entire datasets to get an impression of the generic character of the method.
-Other process steps are demonstrated for exemplary traffic spaces in order to illustrate specific advantages and drawbacks of the method in depth.
+Other process steps are demonstrated for exemplary traffic spaces to illustrate specific advantages and drawbacks of the method in depth.